-Rookie drivers that do not mind the aforementioned issues may find that this career suits them perfectly.
+Rookie drivers that don’t mind any of the above issues may find that driving a truck suits them perfectly.

 Professional truckers typically report that they love the job because it matches their personality and preferences.
 But you have to know what to anticipate if you want to transition smoothly into the truck driver lifestyle.